 - Java Virtual Machine (JVM).

-Head to Head Comparison Between JRE vs JVM (Infographics)
+Head to Head Comparison Between JRE and JVM (Infographics)

 Below are the top 8 differences between JRE vs JVM

-- JRE acts as container and jvm acts as content.
+- JRE acts as a container, and jvm acts as content.

-- JRE is composed of JVM + Libraries to run applications whereas jvm contains only runtime environment for executing Java bytecode.
+- JRE is composed of JVM + Libraries to run applications, whereas jvm contains only a runtime environment for executing Java bytecode.